frictionlessdata/datapackage/source/index.rst

 Work topics include:

 * Data catalog interoperability - see the `Data Catalog Interoperability Protocol`_
+* Data packages, publication and installation - see the :doc:`Data packages spec <data-packages>`
+* Simple formats for facilitating data exchange over the web - see the :doc:`Simple Data Format <simple-data-format>`
 * Web-oriented data APIs including those for accessing and querying data
-* Data packages, publication and installation - see the :doc:`Data packages spec <data-packages>`
-* Sharing and syncing data changes - see :doc:`Protocols for sharing and syncing data <syncing>`
+* An overview of sharing and syncing data changes - see :doc:`Protocols for sharing and syncing data <syncing>`
-* Simple formats for facilitating data exchange over the web
 * Webhooks and webservices for data transformation

 .. _Data Catalog Interoperability Protocol: http://spec.datacatalogs.org/